Data-PiratesX/Hackathon-February-2020/README.md

 # Hackathon-February-2020

-# Our Code is written in HTML, CSS and Python.
+ Our Code is mainly written in HTML, CSS and Python.

 1. To run our webapp, we will first have to install news api by going into windows Powershel.
   Type - pip install newsapi-python - into it.
 Let it install.